The Wizard of Oz: Casting

 Ray Bolger was originally cast as the Tin Man and Buddy Ebsen was to play the Scarecrow.
 Bolger, however, longed to play the Scarecrow, as his childhood idol Fred Stone had done on stage in 1902.
 With that very performance, Stone had inspired Bolger to become a vaudevillian in the first place.
 Now unhappy with his role as the Tin Man (reportedly claiming, "I'm not a tin performer; I'm fluid"), Bolger convinced producer Mervyn LeRoy to recast him in the part he so desired.
 Ebsen did not object; after going over the basics of the Scarecrow's distinctive gait with Bolger (as a professional dancer, Ebsen had been cast because the studio was confident he would be up to the task of replicating the famous "wobbly-walk" of Stone's Scarecrow), he recorded all of his songs, went through all the rehearsals as the Tin Man and began filming with the rest of the cast.

-W. C. Fields was originally chosen for the title role of the Wizard (after Ed Wynn turned it down, considering the part "too small"), but the studio could not meet Fields' fee.
+W. C. Fields was originally chosen for the title role of the Wizard of Oz after Ed Wynn turned it down, considering the part "too small", but the studio could not meet Fields' fee.
 Wallace Beery lobbied for the role, but the studio refused to spare him during the long shooting schedule.
 Instead, another contract player, Frank Morgan, was cast on September 22.

-Veteran vaudeville performer Pat Walshe was best known for his performance as various monkeys in many theater productions and circus shows.
-He was cast as Nikko, the head Winged Monkey, on September 28, traveling to MGM studios on October 3.
+Veteran vaudeville performer Pat Walshe was best known for his performance as various monkeys in several theater productions and circus shows.
+He was cast as Nikko, the commander of the winged monkeys, on September 28, traveling to the MGM studios on October 3.